Our Legal Victory to End Harms of Muslim Ban: Read the news

 Surveillance, Profiling, and Immigration Barriers

-I’m getting questions from police, FBI, DHS, or other government agents.
+I'm getting questions from police, FBI, DHS, or other government agents.
+I’ve been asked to meet with a special agent from Homeland Security Investigations for a “routine visa audit.”
 What are my rights?

-We hold free legal clinics to provide assistance with government questioning, harassment, and surveillance; problems when entering the U.S.; and problems boarding flights.
-To schedule an appointment, please call (415) 848-7714.
+We provide free intakes to assist with government questioning, harassment, and surveillance; problems when entering the U.S.; and problems boarding flights.
+To schedule an appointment, please call (415) 896-1701.

 Our team also created a resource with ACLU and CAIR to help community members know your rights if the FBI contacts you or knocks on your door.
 You can read about your rights in English, Arabic, and Farsi.